karmaniverous/blog/collections/_posts/2024-10-18-turning-the-crank-design-as-a-mechanical-process.md

 In the sections below, we'll look at high-level design artifacts addressing two distinct architectural perspectives on the VeteranCrowd application:

-- **The Core Business Process**: What is the core experience shared by all VeteranCrowd stakeholders that pushes money around?
+- **The Core Business Process**: What is the core experience—shared by all VeteranCrowd stakeholders—that pushes money around?

 - **The Application Platform**: What is the physical infrastructure that supports this business process and connects all stakeholders?